MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Person-queries.md

 ## Add filters

-To help limit the size of the file you use for analysis, you can use filters to exclude certain rows from the output file based on the person’s organizational attributes.
+To help limit the size of the file you use for analysis, you can use filters to exclude certain rows from the output file based on the person’s organizational attributes, such as size or duration.

-For example, the **Organization** filter will limit the query based on the size, duration, or other attributes of the meeting.
+For example, the **Organization** filter can limit the query to those in the R&D and Engineering groups.

 ![Person query filter](../Images/WpA/Tutorials/query-filter.png)

 ## Add metrics

-You can add metrics to customize your queries.
+You can add metrics to customize your person query data.
 The options vary based on the type of metric, but can include criteria related to meetings and email.

 Meetings:
 * When the event occurred